We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Combine butter and water in a pot on low heat.
-After butter melts, add ground cannabis to the mixture to simmer for 2 to 3 hours.
-Stir the mixture occasionally so it doesn’t come to a boil and so the THC is evenly distributed throughout the cannabutter.
-Use and store like regular butter once done.
-If you're not a regular cannabutter maker, you can get more details here.
+Combine butter and water in a pot over low heat.
+Once butter melts, add ground cannabis to the mixture to simmer for 2–3 hours.
+Stir the mixture occasionally so it doesn’t come to a boil and so the THC is evenly distributed throughout.

-Just like you can infuse cooking oils with herbs and other ingredients, you can do the same with cannabis to create a canna oil.
+Just like you can infuse cooking oils with herbs and other ingredients, you can infuse them with cannabis.
 Any oil — olive, coconut, whatever you have on hand — will do.